Do a cash-out refinance on your rental property: 2019 guidelines and mortgage rates

 Current mortgage rates are low — still half their historical norm of over 8%.
 It’s a limited opportunity to cash-out a rental and perhaps find a lower interest rate, too.

 Check today’s rental property refi rates.
-Your social security number is not needed to start, and quotes can be received within minutes.Verify your new rate (Dec 9th, 2018)
+Your social security number is not needed to start, and quotes can be received within minutes.Verify your rental property cash out refinance eligibility.
+(Feb 21st, 2019)